 Students may not seek medical care from a preceptor, his/her colleagues, or staff.
 The only exception is emergency situations where the preceptor is the only qualified licensed provider to give care.
 Students may not take any medication or supplies from a clinical rotation site for personal use.
-Any student violating these guidelines on drug samples will automatically fail that rotation and may result in referral to the Academic Performance, Promotion and Standards (APPS) Committee.
+Any student violating these guidelines on drug samples will automatically fail that rotation and be referred to the Academic Performance, Promotion and Standards (APPS) Committee.